Why is this important?

 - match any description given.

 If they aren’t, you normally have the right to return the goods and get all your money back.
 This is called a full refund.
+A full refund includes the cost of all postage and packing.

 This right only lasts for a very short time after you buy the goods.
 You’re allowed a short time to examine them and try them out, but you must tell the trader about the problem as soon as you find out about it.